For data-driven marketing, it's essential to get customer data of the highest quality possible.

 What is client-side tracking?

-With client-side tracking, data is transferred directly from a user’s browser to an external server, such as Google Analytics or Facebook Pixel.
-The data transfer is enabled by small pieces of Javascript code called “pixels” or “tags” built into a website.
+With client-side tracking, data is transferred directly from a user's browser to an external server, such as Google Analytics or Facebook Pixel.
+The data transfer is enabled by small pieces of JavaScript code – tracking scripts.

-Here’s how the tracking happens.
+Here's how the tracking happens.
 Analytics tools use cookies to identify users, track their actions and create reports using that data.
-The cookie request is sent from the analytics instance to the client, meaning a user’s browser.
-And then the data goes directly to Google Analytics, Facebook Pixel, or other tools you’re using.
+The cookie request is sent from the analytics instance to the client's browser.
+Cookies then are used by the analytics platform to identify the user.

 When a third-party analytics platform sends a cookie request, ad blockers and tracking protection systems like ITP recognize these cookies as third-party, which means that they can block or impact them.